Complete Tennessee Caves Guide

 Tuckaleechee Caverns

 Tuckaleechee Caverns (also known as the Blue Spring Cave) are estimated to be 20-30 million years old.
-Located in Townsend, about 4 hours drive from Nashville.
-It's operated year round, 7 days a week.
-It's visited about 50,000 times a year.
+They are located in Townsend, about a four-hour drive from Nashville.
+They are operated year-round, seven days a week, and are visited about 50,000 times a year.

-One of the caverns, called “The Big Room” is so big you could almost fit a football stadium inside it.
-On the other side you'll find Silver Falls that is about 210 feet from top to bottom.
-You'll also find the tallest subterranean waterfall in the eastern United States and millions of incredible formations in the 1 1/4 mile round trip tour.
+One of the caverns, “The Big Room,” is so big you could almost fit a football stadium inside it.
+On the other side, you'll find Silver Falls, which is about 210 feet from top to bottom.
+In the 1 1/4-mile round-trip tour, you'll also find the tallest subterranean waterfall in the eastern United States and millions of incredible formations.

 The “Big Room” is a highlight of the tour.
 It's huge and has stalagmites up to 24 feet high.
-The grand finale is the waterfall.
-It falls 210 ft from the surface.
+The grand finale is the waterfall, which falls 210 feet from the surface.

 Learn more about the Tuckaleechee Caverns here.